Martin Andanar: Presidential Task Force on Media Security

 Andanar also supervises the Presidential Task Force on Media Security (PTFoMS), which was formed in October 2016 after President Duterte asked for the creation of a special agency to protect media workers.
 As part of the agency's efforts, Andanar in 2018 presented the Kapisanan ng mga Brodkaster ng Pilipinas (KBP) with the Handbook on Personal Security Measures for Media Practitioners, a document that outlines how media workers may enlist government protection services against threats to their life and security.
 In December 2018, the PTFoMS filed murder charges against suspects in the killing of Albay radio personality Joey Llana, who was killed in June the same year.
 Reporters Without Borders also delisted the Philippines from its list of most dangerous countries for journalists in December 2018, which Andanar attributed to President Duterte's concern for journalists.
 The task force's creation and Andanar's efforts in managing it received praise from European Union (EU) Ambassador to the Philippines Franz Jessen.

 In 2020, the Philippines has finally been out of the top five worst countries for journalists and was declared the “biggest mover” after moving to seventh place in the Committee to Protect Journalists' (CPJ) Global Impunity Index (GII) report published on October 28.
 The CPJ report was welcomed further by PTFoMS, under the supervision of Andanar as "an incontrovertible demonstration and validation of the government's unfeigned dedication to safeguarding press freedom and protecting the life, liberty and security of media workers in the country amid huge challenges."

-Laging Handa Crisis Communications

-To address the increasing demand for accurate information, PCOO secretary Martin Andanar conceptualized a Crisis Communications Plan, which was later called the Laging Handa Crisis Communications Campaign.

-This became a strategy of government media in effectively reporting during crisis situations, including natural disasters and health emergencies, especially throughout the COVID-19 pandemic.

-The Laging Handa Crisis Communications Campaign became handy during the COVID-19 pandemic providing streamlined information dissemination on government responses.
-Such an effort created various communications programs targeted to providing localized news and information.

-Some notable programs initiated by Secretary Andanar were the Laging Handa Public Briefing and the Network Briefing News.

-The Laging Handa Public Briefing is a weekday program which provides news to the public on the responses and programs of the national government during the pandemic.

-National Information Convention

-The National Information Convention or NIC has been conceptualized with the primary aim of strengthening partnership between public and private sector communicators.

-The convention took place on February 19–21, 2018 at the SMX Convention Center in Lanang, Davao City with the theme, “Spurring Development and Empowering Communities through Information”.

-In one of his interviews, Andanar said that the gathering aims to encourage the communicators to push for effective and responsible sharing of information likewise.